dmytro/nagira/docs/CONFIGURATION.md

 # Nagira configuration

-## Runtime configuration
+## Run-time configuration

-Nagira runtime environment configured by adjusting settings in `config/defaults.rb` and `config/environment.rb` files.
+Nagira run-time environment configured by adjusting settings in `config/defaults.rb` and `config/environment.rb` files.
 In most cases `defaults.rb` file should not be changed, usually only editing `environment.rb` file is enough or even this in not required.
 Most defaults provided in `defaults.rb` and `environment.rb` will work for majority of users and don't need change.
-Anyway, recomendations below are for configuring Nagira.
+Anyway, recommendations below are for configuring Nagira.

 File `config/defaults.rb` defines configuration hash `DEFAULT`, it sets attributes `settings`  for Sinatra.
 Files `defaults.rb` and `environment.rb` use different syntax for configuration: former one uses hash assignment, while latter one uses Sinatra '`set <variable>`' syntax.

 #### Environment variables

-See comments in `config/nagira.defaults` file for environment varaibles that Nagira understands.
-This file is copied to system defauls area during installation.
+See comments in `config/nagira.defaults` file for environment variables that Nagira understands.
+This file is copied to system defaults area during installation.
 Bu adjusting values in this file you can change Nagira installation.

-The same varibales can be set in the shell if you are using Nagira on command line.
+The same variables can be set in the shell if you are using Nagira on command line.

-Some of the configuration examples given below can be changed either in source of NAgira or by environment variable.
+Some of the configuration examples given below can be changed either in source of Nagira or by environment variable.

 #### Per-environment configuration